YassineChayrrou/holbertonschool-web_front_end/0x03-sass_scss/README.md

 ## Introduction

-A project that introduces Sass (Syntactically Awesome StyleSheets)
+A project that introduces Sass (Syntactically Awesome StyleSheets).

 Project Tasks deal with different challenges to experience your understanding of Sass such as:
 - Sass Basics